MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles: Results

 For synthetic examples that are based on homogeneous activation simulations, where the resulting microbundle contractions exceed a single pixel, the percentage errors at peak MAD fall between $2\%$ and $7\%$ for all examples (Table \ref{tab:sum_MAD}).
 Overall, as shown in Table \ref{tab:sum_MAD}, the $R^2$ values indicate good agreement between the tracked and ground truth mean absolute displacement profiles, with $0.992$ being the lowest $R^2$ value at the maximum error.
 For \textit{sub}-pixel displacements, however, the peak MAD error range rises to $5\%$ -- $15\%$ and the lowest $R2$ value drops to $0.939$ (Table \ref{tab:sum_MAD}).
 As such, we consider tracked \textit{sub}-pixel displacements to be of lower fidelity and advise the user of ``MicroBundleCompute'' software to interpret results derived from \textit{sub}-pixel displacements with caution.

 For the $E_{cc}$ strain outputs, the computed errors are subdomain dependent.
-Overall, consistent with the behavior observed for MAD errors, synthetic examples based on homogeneous activation simulations exhibit significantly lower strain errors, with a maximum MAE of $9\%$ of the peak ground truth $E_{cc}$ in the corresponding subdomain versus an extreme value of $98\%$ for \textit{sub}-pixel displacement simulations (Table \ref{tab:sum_MAE}).
+Overall, consistent with the behavior observed for MAD errors, synthetic examples based on homogeneous activation simulations exhibit significantly lower strain errors, with a maximum MAE of $9.2\%$ of the peak ground truth $E_{cc}$ in the corresponding subdomain versus an extreme value of $98\%$ for \textit{sub}-pixel displacement simulations (Table \ref{tab:sum_MAE}).
+In Table \ref{tab:full_MAE}, we present the complete summary of the MAE $E_{cc}$ strain validation performed on all synthetic examples.

-As anticipated, the introduction of Perlin noise to ``Type 1'' synthetic dataset results in higher tracking errors as shown in Figs. \ref{fig:homog_syn_res} and \ref{fig:hetero_syn_res} and summarized in Tables \ref{tab:sum_MAD_noisy} and \ref{tab:sum_MAE_noisy} for the homogeneous activation cases.
+As anticipated, the introduction of Perlin noise to ``Type 1'' synthetic dataset results in higher tracking errors as shown in Figs \ref{fig:homog_syn_res} and \ref{fig:hetero_syn_res} and summarized in Tables \ref{tab:sum_MAD_noisy} and \ref{tab:sum_MAE_noisy} for the homogeneous activation cases.
 Again, movies with \textit{sub}-pixel displacements are adversely affected by noise addition to a point where the code fails to identify beats to track.
-Such cases are indicated by missing data points in Fig. \ref{fig:hetero_syn_res}.
+Such cases are indicated by missing data points in Fig \ref{fig:hetero_syn_res}.
 Overall, the errors that arise from the addition of Perlin noise decrease as the number of octaves increases, and the magnitude ratio decreases.
-For homogeneously activated data, the maximum MAD remains less than $14.5\%$ (Table \ref{tab:sum_MAD_noisy}) for all tested cases, even those marked as extremely noisy compared to realistic data, as shown in Fig. \ref{fig:perlin_syn}.
+For homogeneously activated data, the maximum MAD remains less than $14.5\%$ (Table \ref{tab:sum_MAD_noisy}) for all tested cases, even those marked as extremely noisy compared to realistic data, as shown in Fig \ref{fig:perlin_syn}.
 However, this is not the case with heterogeneously activated examples where the MAD errors become unreasonably high in most cases (on the order of $10^3 - 10^4$).

 In general, for $E_{cc}$, the MAE is below $36\%$ but higher than $15\%$ of the peak ground truth $E_{cc}$ for all synthetic cases corresponding to homogeneous activation with added Perlin noise, except for the extreme case where the errors exceed $100\%$ as shown in Table \ref{tab:sum_MAE_noisy}.